-During 2019, the Company adopted IFRS 16 for its Canadian office premises lease ("Head Lease").
-Also, the Company entered into a sub-lease (as such is defined pursuant to IFRS 16) for its office premises in Canada.
+The Company entered into a sub-lease during the year ended December 31, 2019 (as such is defined pursuant to IFRS 16) for its office premises in Canada.
 DelphX as the intermediate lessor has classified the sub-lease as an operating lease and during the term of the sublease, has accounted for it by retaining both the ROU asset and lease liability already recognized for the Head Lease and records lease income from the sub-lease.